iot-da/iot-da.github.io/docs/Subjects/NP2/paperProject.md

 ## List of technologies you can consider

-The technologies for the paper work shall not overlap between groups, you should request one of the topics sending a mail to the professor (figual@ucm.es) before **March 1st**, who will confirm if you can choose the topic or if it has been already chosen by other group.
+You should request one of the topics sending a mail to the professor (figual@ucm.es) before **March 1st**, who will confirm if you can choose the topic.

 The topics are: